 PAYMENT REGULATIONS.
-All fees are payable in advance and no deduction is made for late registration or for absence and no refund is made for
+All fees are payable in advance and no deduction is made for late registration or for absence and no refund is made for any reason whatsoever.

-Payment shall be made in cash or by check drawn to the order of The Pennsylvania Academy of the Fine Arts for the exact amount due.
+Payment shall be made in cash or by check drawn to the order of The Pennin writing, is received by the Curator.

 Tuition fees are payable in two equal instalments.
-The first payment shall be made on or before the date of registration and the second payment on or tures, etc.
+The first payment shall be made on or before the date of registration and the second payment on or

-Students shall be considered in attendance until formal notice of withdrawal. in writing, is received by the Curator.
+Students shall be considered in attendance until formal notice of withdrawal.

-ALICE E. WHITTEN
+MICHAEL FIORIGLIO

+CRESSON SCHOLAR IN PAINTING 1938

+shall prohibit such delinquent students from attendance in all classes, lectures, etc. New registration cards shall be issued at the beginning of each term to students at the time of the payment of fees.
 DORMITORIES.
 The Academy maintains in Philadelphia Day and Evening schools only, and assumes no responsibility for students beyond the limits of the school buildings.
 However, women students registering at the Academy are granted the privilege of living in the dormitory system conducted by the Moore Institute of Art, Science, and Industry and the Philadelphia School of Design for Women.
 The Academy can highly recommend these accommodations.
 For rates, etc., write to Miss Julia Owing at 1922 Race Street, Philadelphia.
 CALENDAR.
-School year 1937-38.
-Registration . . . . . . . . . . . . (on or after) September 13th. the Thirty-sixth Annual Exhibition of Miniatures and the Student Exhibition from the Summer School at Chester Springs .
-November 6th.
-Thanksgiving Day holiday . . . . . . . . . . .
-November 25th.
-Christmas holiday . . . . . . . . .
-December 25th to January 3rd.
+School year 1938-39.
+Registration . . . . . . . . (on or after) September 19th.
+First Term begins . . . . . . . . . .
+October 3rd.
+Private View of the Thirty-sixth Annual Water Color Exhibition and the Thirty-seventh Annual Exhibition of Miniatures and the Student Exhibition from the Summer School at Chester Springs .
+October 22nd.
+Exhibition open to the Public . . .
+October 23rd to November 27th.
+Thanksgiving Day holiday . . . . . . . . . . . . . . . . .
+November 24th.
+Christmas holiday . . . . . . . . . . . . . . . . .
+December 19th to January 2nd.
 First day of Pose for Stimson Competition in Sculpture . . .
-January 3rd.
-Registration for Second Term . . . . . . . (on or after) January 17th.
-Stimson Prize judgment and award . . . . . . .
-January 28th.
-Private view of The One Hundred and Thirty-third Annual Oil and Sculpture Exhibition . . . . . . . . .
-January 29th.
+January 2nd.
+Registration for Second Term . . . . (on or after) January 23rd.
+Stimson Prize judgment and award . . . . .
+January 27th.
+Private view of The One Hundred and Thirty-fourth Annual Oil and Second Term begins

+Washington's Birthday holiday

+Stewardson competition

+Stewardson Prize judgment and award

+Easter holiday

+Placement of Cresson Competition exhibits

+Judgment for Tannan Prizes

+May 16th May 23rd.
 Second Term except by special arrangement.
-Summer School, Chester Springs, Penna. (see Summer School catalogue for Day classes are held from nine to twelve and from one to four o'clock six days per week.
-Evening classes are held from seven to ten o'clock from Monday to Friday inclusive.
+Summer School, Chester Springs, Penna. (see Summer School catalogue for .
+June 5th to September 23rd. details) . . . . .
+Day classes are held from nine to twelve and from one to four o'clock six days per week.
+Evening classes are held from seven to ten o'clock from Monday to Friday, inclusive.
 All exceptions are noted in the Calendar above.

-Judgment for Toppan Prizes Judgment for Cresson Scholarships, Thouron, Packard, Ramborger Prizes Exercises in Gallery F for the award of yearly prizes Exercises in Gallery F for the award of yearly prizes

-Non-payment of fees according to the announced dates, as stated above, shall prohibit such delinquent students from attendance in all classes, lec-
+Non-payment of fees according to the announced dates, as stated above,